neshoba78/jpierite-fabacademy/mar-08-computer-controlled-machining.md

 _Stock is fixtured on four corners, instead of points set in software_

 * Find the home points for X, Y, Z
+* _#EmmasTips_ Emma Pareschi, (If the machine stops) the XYZ calibration should still be the same so always check if the machine kept it.

 ![](/assets/IMG_3862.JPG)
 _Homing the spindle from the ShopBot software_